PeterCamilleri/CX16/quirks/process.md

 ## NMOS vs CMOS

-Let's take a look at the layout of a simple NOT gate in NMOS and CMOS:
+The way in which the lowest level logic of a chip are implemented, has a huge impact on the way that chip behaves.
+Let's start by taking a look at the circuit diagram of a simple NOT gate in both NMOS and CMOS:

 ![NMOS vs CMOS](./NvsC.png)